 Olivier den Hartigh is a language translator of English into French.
 He is an expert in translation and interpreting since 1995, and has a great deal of experience with translation technologies.
 He has worked for many of the world’s largest brands.
 Olivier shares his time between the South of France and Australia.
 He has translated over 2 million words during his career.

 I started my career as a language translator shortly while finishing my MA in Translation Studies.
 I worked for a translation agency – or language service provider – as we call them now, whose office was just a few miles from where I lived in the UK.
 That was the 90s back then.
 And at that time, I would need to physically go to the agency to get the documents to translate and get my check.
 It was a pre-requisite.
-Something that’s just fun to think of nowadays when most translators work for companies all over the globe.
+Something that’s just fun to think of nowadays when most language translators work for companies all over the globe.

 Back then, I caught the virus of translating and decided to start an independent career as a freelance translator … and that’s where you currently find me.
-Of course, with the internet, at a later stage, I could just carry on being a translator anywhere in the world.
+Of course, with the internet, at a later stage, I could just carry on being a language translator anywhere in the world.
 And that’s when I travelled to South-East Asia, South Africa, Australia and Canada.

 What translation project are you most proud of and why?